 The Kanheri Caves, situated within the picturesque Sanjay Gandhi National Park in Mumbai, hold a rich and enigmatic history within their rocky embrace that dates back centuries.
+These ancient caves have stood as witnesses to the rise and fall of empires, the evolution of religious practices, and the passage of time.
+Wondering about how to reach Kanheri Caves?
+We’ve got you covered.

 To reach the Kanheri Caves Mumbai, you can either trek or take a bus.
 The park provides regular bus services that take visitors to the base of the caves.
 Alternatively, you can trek through the scenic forest trail, adding an adventurous touch to your journey.
+In this detailed blog, we will delve into the captivating history of the Kanheri Caves, exploring their origins, significance, and the stories they silently narrate.

 The Kanheri Caves in Mumbai, a testament to the rock-cut architecture of ancient India, were carved into the basalt rock between the 1st century BCE and the 10th century CE.

+Originally known as Krishnagiri, the Kanheri caves were an important Buddhist center for millennia.
 With a total of 109 caves, the site was a hub of monastic activity, housing Buddhist monks who sought seclusion, meditation, and knowledge.

 The Mauryan Connection